 Former Redwood City Gas Holder

-PG&E keeps the community informed of progress through work notices and other outreach as appropriate.
-We also work closely with the property owner to minimize impacting its customers.
-Field work is typically done on weekends to avoid inconveniencing bank customers and nearby businesses.
+PG&E will continue to keep the community informed about this project through fact sheets, work notices and other outreach, as appropriate.
+The company works closely with the property owner to minimize impacts to customers, including conducting work on weekends when the bank is closed.

 Site related documents can also be found at: